Michel Prada began a three-year term as Chairman of the IFRS Foundation Trustees on 1 January 2012.

 Following the accounting-related failures of Enron and WorldCom in the United States and of Parmalat in Europe, Mr Prada led a collaborative effort by members of the international financial regulatory community to establish the Public Interest Oversight Board (PIOB) of the International Federation of Accountants (IFAC) in 2005.
 More recently, Mr Prada was a member of the Financial Crisis Advisory Group, formed to advise the IASB and the US-based Financial Accounting Standards Board on their response to the financial crisis.

-Mr Prada was formerly Chairman of the International Valuation Standards Council, and currently serves as co-Chairman of the Council on Global Financial Regulation and a non-executive Director of the International Centre for Financial Regulation.
+Mr Prada was formerly Chairman of the International Valuation Standards Council, and currently serves as a non-executive Director of the International Centre for Financial Regulation.

 He attended the Institut d'études politiques de Bordeaux, and then the Ecole Nationale d'Administration from 1964 to 1966.
 He graduated from the University of Law and Economics in France with a Masters degree in Law.